rbanffy/selectric-mode/README.md

 Make your Emacs sound like a proper typewriter.
 Extremely useful if you have a puny, silent, rubberish, non-clicky keyboard.

+"I noticed this in the Spacemacs config and have it set up for occasional use.
+Makes writing documentation feel more important." -- mcguire on Hacker News

 The sound of the typewriter moving and typing was recorded by a person nicknamed "secretmojo" and is available on https://www.freesound.org/people/secretmojo/sounds/224012/ and the bell